neofinancial/config-dug/packages/plugin-file/README.md

 ## Adding the plugin to Config Dug

-The File plugin can be added to the plugins array in config dug constructor.
+The File plugin can be added to the plugins array in the Config Dug constructor.
 Keep in mind the plugin load order dictates which values will be used.

 ```ts
 const configDug = new ConfigDug(schema, {